Applied Geography B.Sc.

 All details including the detailed program structure can be found on the Institute of Geography website.

 The Institute of Geography maintains partnerships with renowned universities worldwide, making it possible for its students to gather the diverse international experiences that are so important for budding geographers.
 In the EU mobility program ERASMUS+ alone partnerships are maintained with universities in almost all European countries.
-Short-term scholarships offered through the IDEA League Student Grants support students with stays at the universities in Delft, Zürich, and Gothenburg.
-Aside from further study possibilities on all continents, the exchange proram with the German University of Technology in Oman, GUtech for short, offers an interesting opportunity to simultaneously acquire technical and international skills.
+Short-term scholarships offered through the IDEA League Student Grants support students with stays at several universities in Europe.
+Aside from further study possibilities on all continents, the exchange program with the German University of Technology in Oman (GUtech) and the German Mongolian Institute for Resources and Technology in Mongolia offer interesting opportunities to simultaneously acquire technical and intercultural skills.

 Various methods, facts, and relationships are linked.
 In contrast to geography lessons in school where facts and data are taken from literature, geography students collect data themselves, statistically analyzing them, and researching their dependence and relationships with each other.
 Geography students must have a particularly interest in looking for causes and relationships.
 They should be just as interested in geosciences as in social and economic approaches.
 This "all around" perspective is typical for geographers and makes them appealing for diverse work in research and application requiring this ability to make connections.
 Broadly based alternatives with other focuses include georesource management, geoinformatics, geodetics, environmental science, agricultural studies, and the like.